 Individuals may qualify for financial help with premiums and out-of-pocket costs for coverage purchased through a health insurance Marketplace.
 Financial help is available in two forms: a premium tax credit and cost-sharing reductions.

 To be eligible for the premium tax credit, the individual must meet all of the following criteria:

-- Enrolled in a plan sold through the health insurance marketplace,
+- Enroll in a plan sold through the health insurance Marketplace and

-- Not eligible for minimum essential coverage, other than coverage offered in the individual market (see below for definitions of minimum essential coverage), and
+- Not be eligible for other minimum essential coverage, other than coverage offered in the individual market (see below for definitions of minimum essential coverage).

 In general, minimum essential coverage includes the following:

 - Employer-sponsored coverage, including COBRA continuation coverage and retiree coverage

 - Coverage purchased in the individual market, including a plan purchased in a health insurance Marketplace

 - Medicare Part A coverage and Medicare Advantage plans